ethereum/hive/simulators/ethereum/engine/README.md

 - Unknown FinalizedBlockHash: Perform a forkchoiceUpdated call with an unknown (random) FinalizedBlockHash, the client should initiate the syncing process.
 - Pre-TTD Block Hash: Perform a forkchoiceUpdated call using a block hash part of the canonical chain that precedes the block where the TTD occurred.
 (Behavior is undefined for this edge case and not verified)
 - Bad blockhash on ExecutePayload: Send an ExecutePayload directive to the client including an incorrect BlockHash, should result in an error.
+- ParentHash==BlockHash on ExecutePayload: Send an ExecutePayload directive to the client including ParentHash that is equal to the BlockHash (Incorrect hash).
 - Invalid Field in ExecutePayload: Modify fields of the ExecutablePayload while maintaining a valid BlockHash, including:
    - ParentHash
    - StateRoot